nolawnchairs/case-converter/README.md

 }
 ```

-`ignores` - An array of `IngoreRule` instances that will skip validation based on the defined rule. `IgnoreRule` contains three static factory methods:
+`ignores` - An array of `IgnoreRule` instances that will skip validation based on the defined rule. `IgnoreRule` contains three static factory methods:

 ```typescript
 // Provide Regex